 Lemongrass has historically been used in Asian cuisine, but it has been gaining traction in recipes all across the globe.
 Just as the name suggests, it adds a bright, citrusy flavor to the foods that it is cooked with.
 However, the flavor that Lemongrass brings to the plate is more sophisticated than what would come from lemon juice.
 Lemongrass is bright and full of flavor without the risk of making a recipe too acidic, which can sometimes happen when using a regular lemon in recipes.

 Lemongrass pairs incredibly well with chicken as well as with most vegetables.
-If you have a recipe that calls for lemon juice, and you want to take it to the next level, try grating some fresh lemongrass into the food instead.
+If you have a recipe that calls for lemon juice, and you want to take it to the next level, try using lemongrass instead.
 You may be surprised by just how much flavor and complexity this one simple step can have on your recipe.

 Check out our energizing herbal tea recipe featuring lemongrass! –> www.rhoot.net/energizing-herbal-tea-recipe

 Check out our article on natural insect repellents.
-Lemongrass is another herb that can deter bugs from making you a snack! –> www.rhoot.net/natural-insect-repellents
+Lemongrass is another herb that might deter bugs from making you a snack! –> www.rhoot.net/natural-insect-repellents

 Rosemary is a long-standing favorite among many chefs when it comes to cooking herbs.
 It is bright, tart, savory, with just the right amount of earthiness to balance out all of the sharpness.
 Rosemary is a versatile herb that pairs well with all sorts of foods if it used correctly and in the right portions.
 Like with many other aromatic herbs, it can easily overpower other ingredients in the flavor department if too much is used.